nfurnon/disco/README.md

  * [download files](./dataset_generation/pre_generation) from [freesound](freesound.org/)
  * [Simulate microphone arrays and their recordings](./dataset_generation/generation) using [Pyroomacoustics](https://github.com/LCAV/pyroomacoustics)

+### Install

+#### In an anaconda environment

+To install the content of this package inside an anaconda environment, make sure
+that:

+1. the environment has been created (see [official conda documentation][conda_env] for more info)
+2. the environment is currently active

+Then follow the steps outlined in the next subsection.

+#### Auto-install

+Type `make install` from the command line.

+__Note__: The installation of `soundfile` may fail as it requires `libsndfile` to be installed on the machine.
+To make it succeed, make sure `libsndfile` is installed before running `make install`.

 ### To generate the DISCO dataset:
 __1. Download freesound files__